 Politics of Citizenship and Migration

 The Politics of Citizenship and Migration series publishes exciting new research in all areas of migration and citizenship studies.
-Open to multiple approaches, the series considers normative, conceptual, comparative, empirical, historical, methodological, and theoretical works.
+Open to multiple approaches, the series considers interdisciplinary as well political, economic, legal, comparative, empirical, historical, methodological, and theoretical works.
+Broad in its coverage, the series promotes research on the politics and economics of migration, globalization and migration, citizenship and migration laws and policies, voluntary and forced migration, rights and obligations, demographic change, diasporas, political membership or behavior, public policy, minorities, border and security studies, statelessness, naturalization, integration and citizen-making, and subnational, supranational, global, corporate, or multilevel citizenship.
 Versatile, the series publishes single and multi-authored monographs, short-form Pivot books, and edited volumes.
-Broad in its coverage, the series promotes research on citizenship and migration laws and policies, voluntary and forced migration, rights and obligations, demographic change, diasporas, political membership or behavior, public policy, minorities, transformations in sovereignty and political community, border and security studies, statelessness, naturalization, integration and citizen-making, and subnational, supranational, global, corporate, or multilevel citizenship.
+For an informal discussion for a book in the series, please contact the series editor Leila Simona Talani (email@example.com), or Palgrave editor Anne Birchley-Brun (firstname.lastname@example.org).